Mobile Navigation

 5. Store the Sample

 Label the processed blood samples (plasma samples) with the unique sample barcode provided in the kit.
-Store the tube at -80°C for at least 12 hours.
+The sample can be stored at room temperature.

 6. Ship the Sample

-Ship the package at low temperature or on icepacks to the designated shipping address using priority or next day shipping.
+Ship the package to the designated shipping address using priority or next day shipping.

 Want to learn more about ora™?